 Use Septic-Safe Cleaning Products Around the Home

 When cleaning your kitchen and bathrooms, choose septic-safe products.
 Harsh chemicals can disrupt the balance of bacteria in the septic tank, hindering its ability to break down waste effectively.
-Look for products labeled as septic-safe or environmentally friendly.
+Look for products labelled as septic-safe or environmentally friendly.

 Schedule Regular Pumping to Prevent Your Septic Tank from Overflowing